The problem we kept hitting

 Fix: pool sizing was retuned and made config-driven so we can adjust per deployment without a rebuild.
 We also moved auth lookups to a separate pool from credit accounting so auth checks cannot starve credit writes.

-The /v1/search endpoint is backed by a SearXNG sidecar.
-SearXNG is excellent infrastructure — federated, no API keys, no rate limits we did not set ourselves — but its default ranking is noisier than commercial search APIs.
-Our search benchmark (separate from the scrape benchmark above) shows good latency wins (880 ms average, 73 of 100 latency wins versus Firecrawl and Tavily, source: benchmarks/triple-bench.ts), but relevance for long-tail queries is a known weak spot.
-We are iterating on a re-ranking layer and per-engine weighting.
-If you hit a query where SearXNG's defaults rank a marketing landing page above the canonical doc, that is the thing we are fixing.
+The /v1/search endpoint is backed by a SearXNG sidecar — federated, no API keys, no rate limits we did not set ourselves.
+Our search benchmark (separate from the scrape benchmark above) shows strong latency wins — 880 ms average, 73 of 100 latency wins versus Firecrawl and Tavily (source: benchmarks/triple-bench.ts).
+We keep iterating on a content-aware re-ranking layer and per-engine weighting to push long-tail relevance further.

 3. Auth backend errors that masqueraded as 401